NCBI-Hackathons/SimpleGeneExpression/README.md

 ##     125
 ## 1516497
 ```

-This means that the whole reads dataset is 125 bp length.
-Now, we check the alignement length scores and see the scores of the alignements:
+**Filter1** involves filtering by high alignement length score.
+We can check the length scores:

 ```r
 plot(density(df$score))